jhpyle/docassemble/_docs/config.md

 defines the dots per inch to be used for conversion of PDF pages to PNG files for display in the web browser.

+<a name="ocr dpi"></a>OCR resolution

+If you use the [`ocr_file()`] function, the pages of the PDF file will be converted to images before being read by the OCR engine.
+By default, the resolution used is 300 dpi.
+To change this to something else, set the `ocr dpi` directive:

+{% highlight yaml %}
+ocr dpi: 500
+{% endhighlight %}

 ## <a name="show_login"></a>Hiding the login link

 If the `show_login` directive is set to `false`, users will not see a